rishabhj928/ds-algo/README.md

-## This repo contains all the popular and important code for Data Structures and Algorithms made in Python.
+### This repo contains all the popular and important code for Data Structures and Algorithms and System Design made in Python.